 Storytelling by the Coach

-Stories are often used as one of the best life coaching techniques to illustrate specific concepts that are more “educational” than is appropriate for a session.
+Stories are often used as one of the best life coaching tools to illustrate specific concepts that are more “educational” than is appropriate for a session.
 Rather than walk a client through technical coaching methods, a coach can illustrate how a concept applies to a real life experience.
 For example, a client may struggle seeing the “bigger picture” of her career journey while currently in a job she hates.
 Instead of explaining the SMART goal-setting technique, a coach might tell a story of a past client with the same challenge who began setting SMART short-term goals and eventually created a 5 year career plan she could stick to.
 If this past client landed a new job she loved, the current client may find more inspiration and technique from the story than by simply learning a goal-setting method.

 Another powerful storytelling method used by life coaches is reframing the client experience.
 Self-narrative is crucial to a client’s progress and a client may see her journey more negatively than it is actually unfolding.
 When this occurs, a coach can tell the client’s story thus far in their own words, shedding light on the more positive “wins” of the client to encourage her.
 An illustrative example of this is with a client who (despite making great lifestyle changes) has only lost 7 lbs of her 15 lb weight loss goal.
 She may feel discouraged and unmotivated to keep going.
 Her coach can reflect on the client’s progress by summarizing the most positive changes she has made.
 After hearing her coach emphasize the kitchen makeover, new fitness routine, and growing sense of self-love the client has created for herself told from the coach’s perspective, the client is inspired and proud.